flancast90/Speech-To-Text-in-TW5/README.md

 **Collaborators:** The ``Speech-to-Text-for-TW5.js`` contains the base JS code to be converted to a plugin, specifically inside the ``Speech_to_Text()`` function.
 Over the next few days, I will be adding a few other things, such as detection of denial to access Mic, etc. The file also contains a VERY SIMPLE UI.
-Feel free to modify it/develop your own for the actual plugin UI, and please keep everyone informed of progress by periodically uploading the plugin code in this repo.
+Feel free to modify it/develop your own for the actual plugin UI, and please keep everyone informed of progress by periodically uploading the plugin code to this repo.

 <br />
 <br />